Galesburg station (Atchison, Topeka and Santa Fe Railway): Station houses

 First built in 1888, the station was made out of red sandstone.
 The two-story building had a slate roof and an octagonal tower facing the tracks.
 A unique feature of the station was that it had two different waiting rooms, one for men and one for women.

 In 1964, the building was demolished and replaced in by a smaller, one-story building.
 The razing and construction of the new depot received mixed reactions by the residents of the town—many of them thought that the depot could be restored.
 The railway asked the city of Galesburg to remove the grade crossing with Cedar Street, directly west of the depot.
 In return, the Santa Fe would build the new station, and use the space where the old depot stood for parking.

-It was not the only Amtrak station in Galesburg – the other station, located on South Seminary Street, served the Illinois Zephyr and the California Zephyr.
+It was not the only Amtrak station in Galesburg – the other station, located on South Seminary Street, served the Illinois Zephyr and the California Zephyr, and has now replaced the Santa Fe station for use by the Southwest Chief.